 - enhanced soft skills, increased self confidence and adaptability

 - a more innovative approach to problem solving

 - an increased ability to work collaboratively

-Wales for Africa covers the costs of transport, accommodation, vaccinations and insurance.
+Wales and Africa covers the costs of transport, accommodation, vaccinations and insurance.
 Your employer is expected to continue to pay your salary.

 An example of the type of roles available in these partner countries can be viewed on Hub Cymru Africa's webpages: International Learning Opportunities (ILO) Programme on Hub Cymru Africa

 Please contact the Wales and Africa team on 03000 251670 or at firstname.lastname@example.org with any questions.